 Field-hunting tip

-Look in granite pegmatites, hydrothermal deposits country — that is the host setting where gearksutite typically forms.
+Look in granite pegmatites, hydrothermal deposits country, the host setting where gearksutite typically forms.
 If you start seeing cryolite, fluorite, siderite in float, you are in the right ground.
 Field specimens usually show a massive, chalky, earthy, botryoidal, or powdery crusts habit, so train your eye for that shape before scanning the outcrop.